 What we don’t: Not the warmest boot on the market.

 Many winter boots are specialized for warmth, mobility, or even style, but the Columbia Bugaboot Plus IV is a true all-rounder.
-It’s reasonably light, grippy, and comfortable for hiking and snowshoeing, but the tough build should last you many seasons of shoveling and winter commutes.
-Packing 200 grams of synthetic insulation along with Columbia’s proprietary Omni-Heat technology, the boot has enough warmth to keep most folks comfortable into the teens or lower, but isn’t overly insulated to make your feet sweat when the temperatures are closer to freezing.
+It’s reasonably light, very grippy with its Michelin outsoles, and comfortable for hiking and snowshoeing, but the tough build should last you many seasons of shoveling and winter commutes.
+Packing 200 grams of synthetic insulation along with Columbia’s proprietary Omni-Heat technology, we’ve found the boot is warm enough down into the single digits while walking, but isn’t overly insulated to make your feet sweat when the temperatures are closer to freezing.
 It’s also a good value at $145, and you still can find earlier Bugaboot models for quite a bit less.

 See the Men's Columbia Bugaboot Plus IV See the Women's Columbia Bugaboot Plus IV